NAGANO JAPAN

 hokuriku-banner-edit

 Passes can be purchased via the official JR East Pass website or via a JR-affiliated overseas sales office including overseas agencies and ticket offices in Japan including any JR East Travel Service Centre.
 Once you have completed payment, you will receive an exchange order.
 This is a proof of payment and looks almost like a flight ticket with your personal details, type of pass, and validity (three months from the date of issue).
 It is important to note that the exchange order is not your actual pass and will need to be exchanged for your pass once in Japan.
-So whatever you do, do not lose the exchange order and prioritise exchanging it for your pass when you arrive.
-For persons already in Japan – including foreign residents of Japan who are eligible to buy the pass from April 2021 onward – the pass can be purchased online or at any JR East Travel Service Centre.
+So whatever you do, do not lose the exchange order and prioritize exchanging it for your pass when you arrive.
+For persons already in Japan – including foreign residents of Japan who are eligible to buy the pass as of April 2021 – the pass can be purchased online or at any JR East Travel Service Centre.

 EXCHANGING & ACTIVATING YOUR PASS